-4.1 Empirical data and determining the transaction ages
+4.1.
+Empirical Data and Determining the Transaction Ages

 We use empirical data to evaluate the proposed synthesis model described in the previous section.
-The mortality data used are from four countries: U.S., U.K., Japan, and Taiwan (Source: Human Mortality Database; HMD), with age range 65-99 and time period 1970-2009.
-We use backcasting (or cross-validation) procedure as mentioned by Dowd et al. (2010), Tsai and Yang (2015) and Tsai and Lin (2017).
-Since projections results are highly sensitive to calibration periods and accuracy does not consistently increase with increase length of fitting period (Berkum et al. 2016; Terblannche, 2016), we consider the backcasting procedure with 10-year training period and 5-year testing period.
-We assume that the training period is $[t_0, t_0+9]$ , where $t_0$ is 1970, 1975, 1980, 1985, 1990, and 1995, with 5 years overlap between two consecutive periods and the testing period is $[t_0+10, t_0+14]$ .
+The mortality data used are from four countries: the United States, the United Kingdom, Japan, and Taiwan (source: Human Mortality Database [HMD]), with age range 65-99 years and time period 1970-2009.
+We use the backcasting (or cross-validation) procedure as mentioned by Dowd et al. (2010), Tsai and Yang (2015), and Tsai and Lin (2017).
+Since projection results are highly sensitive to calibration periods and accuracy does not consistently increase with increased length of fitting period (Van Berkum et al. 2016; Terblannche 2016), we consider the backcasting procedure with a 10-year training period and a 5-year testing period.
+We assume that the training period is $[t_0, t_0 + 9]$ , where $t_0$ is 1970, 1975, 1980, 1985, 1990, and 1995, with 5 years of overlap between two consecutive periods, and the testing period is $[t_0 + 10, t_0 + 14]$ .
 The data from training periods are used to construct mortality models and the fitted model is applied to the data from the testing periods.

 We first look at the results of the transition age.
-As defined, the certain transition age point is set so that the morality curve will be separated into two parts: the stochastic model before the transition age and the combined model after that.
-To find the transition age for each year period $[t_0:t_0+9]$ , we assume the transition age being from 65 to 98 and repeatedly run the synthesis process, as described in Figure 4.
+As defined, the certain transition age point is set so that the morality curve will be separated into two parts: the stochastic model before the transition age, and the combined model after that.
+To find the transition age for each year period $[t_0: t_0 + 9]$ , we assume the transition age as 65 to 98 years and repeatedly run the synthesis process for each, as described in Figure 4.
 The resulted transition age is then set as the one that minimizes the root mean square error.